Teach Me

 • Avoid smoking and heavy drinking: Both can increase the risk of stroke, so quit smoking and limit alcohol intake.

-• Be aware of family history: If you have a history or are at higher risk for vascular disease or heart disease, talk to your provider.
+• Be aware of family history: If you have a history or are at higher risk for vascular disease, heart disease or atrial fibrillation, talk to your provider.
 You can also check your stroke risk with this assessment

 5. Get help and support